 Public Health England and Jo's Cervical Cancer Trust have made a video for women with mild to moderate learning disabilities to help them understand what cervical screening is.

-Factors to consider before recommending the test
+Things to think about before recommending the test

 It's helpful for the woman's carer or guardian to talk through various factors with the woman's GP when deciding whether the test is likely to be helpful.
 The carer and GP will need to take into account the level of the learning disability and how much the woman is able to understand.